 Otherwise, the top two candidates are put on a second ballot, and voters are required to vote again.

 Thinking back to the old days of paper ballots, this concept was easy to understand, and made it easy to count ballots.
 But, while it was easier and it removed any spoiler candidates, it also created twice as much work for everybody!

-This mitigates the voters from having to re-cast another ballot, and the run-off round is instantaneously generated from the voters' original ranked-choice ballots!
-(Again, removing spoiler candidates.)
+Instant-runoff voting prevents the voters from having to re-cast another ballot, and the run-off or subsequent rounds are instantaneously generated from the voters' original ranked-choice ballots!
+(Again, removing spoiler candidates from the election outcome.)

 With the Condorcet method, the candidates are evaluated on their head-to-head competition with all the other candidates.

 The candidate that beats all the other candidates in a head-to-head match is the winner.
 (This method is sometimes used as the 'acid test' for all the other methods, to see if the 'real' winners gain the outright majority)